lydia-holley/Advanced-Statistics/README.md

 # Advanced-Statistics
-Scripts and Code Assignments from the Advanced Statistics course
+Scripts and Coding Assignments from the Advanced Statistics course